fridge-dev/blog/docs/about.md

 For coding, I primarily write Rust and Java, with a little bit of Go sprinkled in.

 All opinions are my own.

+### What is "Fridge" Dev?
+Do you develop software for refridgerators?

+It's just a cool name, might change it later.